dotnet/corefxlab/README.md

 You can add this feed among your NuGet sources and install the packages (keep in mind that packages are pre-release packages).

 To produce a stable build for a project, set the following property in the .csproj.
+After the build artifacts have been produce, consider incrementing the patch version number in the csproj to prevent conflicts.
 ```
-<SuppressFinalPackageVersion>false</SuppressFinalPackageVersion>
+<DotNetFinalVersionKind>release</DotNetFinalVersionKind>
 ```
 ## License